Showing Results for "cerebral palsy"

 What is a Pediatric Physical Therapist?

 “Isn’t physical therapy just for athletes and adults in recovery?”
 Nope!
+A pediatric physical therapist can help with early child development.
 Sometimes, children and even babies need physical therapy, too.
 You might not give a second thought to walking up the stairs or picking up a drink.
-But for a child with an injury or delay in development, those simple tasks can be a real … Continued
+But for a child with an injury or … Continued

 Conferences